 A reader stresses the social and economic importance of having official identification.

 Readers discuss what it means to adopt a spouse’s last name—or not.

 A physician argues in favor of a new approach to medical education.

 A reader sees the reopening of the Emmett Till case as an opportunity for further racial reconciliation.

 Readers react to a report on a new study suggesting that students should ignore the oft-repeated advice.

 In 1955, readers weighed in on changes made to the Girl Scout Handbook and the international objectives of the organization.

-Readers weigh in on the ethics of American intervention in Syria.
+Readers weigh in on the pitfalls of the gig economy.

-Readers respond to December and January/February stories and more.
+Readers respond to our May 2018 cover story and more.